-By the way, when I refer to “strength training”, I’m talking about heavy lifting.
-Ladies — throw away the 5-lb dumbbells.
-They’re a complete waste of time, and aren’t going to help you build muscle, burn fat, or look better.
+By the way, when I refer to strength training, I’m talking about heavy lifting.
+Ladies, I’m talking to you, throw away the 5 pound dumbbells.
+They’re a complete waste of time and aren’t going to help you build muscle, burn fat, or look better.
 When I refer to strength training, I’m talking about “heavy lifting”.
 I’m talking about seriously pushing your muscles to their absolute limits.

 Exercise controls hunger and eliminates cravings

-This may also help explain why people who work out more generally look amazing.
-Not because they’re out-exercising food… They simply don’t WANT food as much as the people who spend their day on the couch!
+This may explain why people who work out more generally look amazing.
+It’s not because they’re out-exercising food, they simply don’t WANT food as much as the people who spend their day on the couch.